-Furthermore, when an audit firm is a member of the global networks, it is sometimes the case that the global network, with the aim of ensuring consistency of high audit quality at network firms across countries, demands that network firms conduct domestic audit engagements in line with the global network policy, and that network firms verify that the global network policy is being followed (referred to below as "global reviews").
-Given that large-sized audit firms have introduced the global review system into the quality control systems, the CPAAOB describes how those firms utilize global reviews in this section.
+Furthermore, when an audit firm is a member of the global networks, it is sometimes the case that the global network, with the aim of ensuring consistency of high audit quality at network firms across countries, demands that network firms conduct domestic audit engagements in line with the global network policy, and that network firms verify that the global network policy is being followed (hereinafter referred to as "global reviews").
+Given that large-sized and mid-tier audit firms have introduced the global review system into the quality control systems, the CPAAOB describes how those firms utilize global reviews in this section.